What Is Are Garment Spec Sheets and What Are They Used For?

 Spec sheets can be used for a variety of purposes, including:

-2. Quality Control They help maintain consistency and minimize errors, ensuring that each garment meets the required quality standards.
+2. Quality Control: They help maintain consistency and minimize errors, ensuring that each garment meets the required quality standards.
+Sharing samples with manufacturers, alongside the spec sheet, helps ensure the final product matches the designer’s intent and quality standards.

-4. Production Planning Spec sheets streamline the production process and aid in efficient resource allocation.
+4. Production Planning: Spec sheets streamline the production process and aid in efficient resource allocation.
+The approved spec sheet serves as a key reference during bulk production to maintain consistency and manage quality.

 The Benefits of a Garment Spec Sheet